From 3 Minutes to 3 Seconds: My Voice Cloning Efficiency Revolution

 To understand how significant this challenge is, let me share some real cases:

-Even recording my own voice is challenging:
+Even recording my own voice is full of challenges:

 These challenges often forced me to abandon certain creative ideas simply because I couldn't obtain suitable voice materials.